Sasho80/7.1.-Complex-Loops/README.md

 • Once we have validated the entered number, we print the value of the number outside the body of the loop.

+07.Greatest Common Divisor (GCD)
+Before proceeding to the next problem, we will get familiar with the definition of the greatest common divisor (GCD), widely used in mathematics and numbers theory, and will learn how to calculate GCD.
+Definition of GCD: the greatest common divisor of two natural numbers a and b is the largest number that divides both a and b without reminder. a   b   GCD  a  b  GCD  a  b  GCD
+24 16   8   12 24  12   10  10  10
+67 18   1   15 9   3    100 88  4

+The Euclidean Algorithm
+In the next problem we will use one of the first published algorithms for finding the GCD – Euclid's algorithm.
+Until we reach a remainder of 0:
+• We divide the greater number by the smaller one.
+• We take the remainder of the division.
+Euclid's algorithm pseudo-code:
+while b ≠ 0
+ var oldB = b;
+ b = a % b;
+ a = oldB;
+print a;